 See more TCPM photos on Instagram @calm_photograph_movement

 Fancy booking a photo booth for a special occasion?
-Check out our partner ShowTime Events
+Check out Showtime Events

 Disclaimer: The views expressed in this article or in the comments below, are not those held by CALM or its Trustees unless stated, and liability cannot be accepted for such comments.
 We encourage friendly and constructive debate, but please don't share personal contact details when commenting and exercise caution when considering any advice offered by others.
 We don’t allow abusive, offensive or inappropriate comments or comments that could be interpreted as libellous, defamatory or commercial and we will remove these without warning as and when we find them.